Go with the Mountain Flow

 Lillådammen and Byxtjärn

-Trail 221 which takes you to the small mountain lakes Lillådammen and Byxtjärn through sheltering trees.
-Reward yourself with a cooling dip before returning downwards again.
-The trail starts at the historic mining site Fröå Gruva and after a few kilometres the trail divides towards the two tarns.
-Byxtjärn is more protected from the weather and wind, while Lillådammen is more exposed to weather and offers a bit more of a muddy path.
-The same route takes you back to the starting point again.
-Be sure to fill up the energy reserves with lunch or “fika” at Bergstugan before heading home.
+Trail 221 takes you to the small mountain lakes Lillådammen and Byxtjärn, winding through sheltered trees.
+Reward yourself with a refreshing dip before heading back down.
+The trail starts at the historic mining site Fröå Gruva, and after a few kilometres, it splits towards the two tarns.
+Byxtjärn is more sheltered from the wind and weather, while Lillådammen is more exposed and features a slightly muddier path.
+The same route takes you back to the starting point.
+Be sure to recharge with lunch or a traditional Swedish “fika” at Bergstugan before heading home.

 Tegeforsen

-The trail to Tegeforsen water fall offers neither unpaved terrain nor mountain tundra, but is a lovely route for tired legs longing for lightly trampled asphalt and gravel road.
-Run with a stroller or in the worst kind of weather.
-It’s about 6 km from the village to Tegeforsen, half of which is on a gravel road.
-Cross the train track just after the curvy section on Årevägen, follow the markings to Trail 218 or the pilgrim trail S:t Olavsleden.
+The trail to Tegeforsen waterfall doesn’t feature unpaved terrain or mountain tundra, but it’s a lovely route for tired legs craving lightly trodden asphalt and gravel roads.
+It’s suitable for running with a stroller or in the worst kind of weather.
+The distance from the village to Tegeforsen is about 6 km, half of which is on gravel road.
+Cross the train tracks just after the winding section on Årevägen, then follow the signs to Trail 218 or the pilgrim trail, St. Olavsleden.

 Björnentriangeln